zmitchell/monarch/README.md

 Monarch is a barebones utility for metamorphic testing in Rust.
 For a great overview of metamorphic testing and some examples, there is an excellent blog post by Hillel Wayne:
 - [Metamorphic Testing - Hillel Wayne](https://hillelwayne.com/post/metamorphic-testing/)

+Monarch is not currently feature complete and should be considered in alpha.
+The API is subject to my whims at this point.

 ## Metamorphic tests
 With a basic unit test you know the input and ouput before, you're just verifying that your code produces output that you expect.
 ```rust